 The AUC confirmed that this inquiry will be completed in three modules.
 Module One will consider the range of anticipated technological changes expected to occur over the next several years, as well as attempt to understand the drivers and timing of associated capital costs.
 Module Two will consider the kinds of legislative, policy and regulatory frameworks that will be required to support the ongoing evolution of Alberta's distribution grids and how they may interact with existing utility business models.
-Module Three will focus on understanding how rate designs can be used to send signals promoting efficient capital investment and prevent uneconomic bypass of existing utility infrastructure.
-The Corporation filed a submission relating to Module One matters in July 2019.
-The Corporation expects that the AUC's consideration of the matters engaged in the Distribution System Inquiry will extend into 2021.
+The final module, Module Three, will focus on understanding how rate designs can be used to send signals promoting efficient capital investment and prevent uneconomic bypass of existing utility infrastructure.
+The Corporation expects that the AUC's consideration of the matters engaged in each of these modules will extend well into 2020.